Jack Hirschman: Career

-In the 1950s and 60s, Hirschman taught at Dartmouth College and the University of California, Los Angeles.
+In the 1950s and 1960s, Hirschman taught at Dartmouth College and the University of California, Los Angeles.
 During his tenure at UCLA, one of the students enrolled in his class was Jim Morrison, later to be a cofounder and lead vocalist of the American band The Doors.

 The Vietnam War, however, put an end to Hirschman's academic career; he was fired from UCLA after encouraging his students to resist the draft.
 His marriage disintegrated, and he moved to San Francisco in 1973.

-For a quarter century, Hirschman roamed San Francisco streets, cafes (including Caffe Trieste, where he has been a regular patron), and readings, becoming an active street poet and a peripatetic activist.
+For a quarter century, Hirschman roamed San Francisco streets, cafes (including Caffe Trieste, where he was a regular patron), and readings, becoming an active street poet and a peripatetic activist.
 Hirschman was also a painter and collagist.

-In June 1999, Hirschman married the Swedish poet, writer and artist Agneta Falk.
+Death

-Hirschman died at his home in San Francisco on August 22, 2021, at age 87.
+Hirschman died from coronavirus-related causes at his home in San Francisco, on August 22, 2021, at the age of 87.
+He was remembered by the San Francisco Chronicle as, "a scholar and translator in nine languages who threw over a career as a college professor for the life of a proletarian North Beach poet."